On this page

 The fulfillment status for orders that show post-purchase offers on Shopify Checkout will be set to "On hold”, to prevent these orders from being fulfilled while buyers are still interacting with the post-purchase offer(s) for their order.
 The hold will be lifted when the buyer reaches the Shopify Thank You Page, or after one hour after checkout completion.

 This change should have essentially no impact on any 3rd party fulfillment apps using the Shopify Order Fulfillment API.
-However, fulfillment apps that consume some other API (Order API, etc) to work will not be able to fulfill orders while they have "On hold" status.
-Using the order fulfillment API is strongly recommended, but if that’s not possible for your 3rd party fulfillment provider to do, then retrying the fulfillment after the one hour has passed is the currently recommended workaround.
+However, fulfillment apps that consume some other API (Order API, etc.) to work will not be able to fulfill orders while they have "On hold" status.
+Using the Order Fulfillment API is strongly recommended, but if that’s not possible for your 3rd party fulfillment provider to do, then retrying the fulfillment after the one hour has passed is the recommended workaround.

 Paid / Partially Paid Orders